The Strange Case of Origami Yoda: The Surprise Attack of Jabba the Puppett!

 The fourth book in the Origami Yoda series, The Surprise Attack of Jabba the Puppett!
 (ISBN 9781419710452), takes place almost immediately after The Secret of The Fortune Wookiee.

-The summary on Amazon.com reads:

-Dark times have fallen on McQuarrie Middle School this semester.
-Dwight's back—and not a moment too soon—as Kellen, Sara and the gang face a new Menace: the FunTime Educational Program.
-FunTime is supposed to raise students' test scores; instead, it is driving everyone at McQuarrie crazy with its obnoxious Professor FunTime and his insidious singing calculator.
-When Principal Rabbski cancels the students' field trip—along with art, music and Lego classes—to make room for FunTime, the students turn to Origami Yoda for help.
-But some crises are too big for Origami Yoda to handle alone: Form a Rebel Alliance the students must.
-With this latest Episode in the explosively popular Origami Yoda series, Tom Angleberger proves once again that he "has his finger puppet squarely on the erratic pulse of middle-school life".

 The book includes instructions for Ewok and Jabba the Puppett finger puppets.

 Princess Labelmaker to the Rescue

 The FunTime menace is still not defeated, so a mysterious character by the name of Princess Labelmaker gives the case file to Rabbski to explain that the FunTime menace is evil and to request for Rabbski's help.
 Later on, Princess Labelmaker is collected by Rabbski.
 At a meeting, Rabbski and the Alliance fight against the school board and save their electives, as well as their field trip to Washington.
-But who was Princess Labelmaker?

 The book contains instructions on how to fold Luke, Leia, and in some copies, Obi-Wan.